12:01 AM – AVALIN Hollywood Nightclub, Hollywood, California, America

 After hearing his reply, Mr. Johnson's anger subsided a bit—even though he was still skeptical about his promise, he chose to believe it for the sake of his parents.

 "Alright.
 But this is your last warning.
 You need to start thinking about your future and your parents' expectations.
-You can't keep wasting time."
+You can't keep wasting time like this."

 "I understand.
 This will be the last time.
 Thank you," Rex responded hurriedly.